This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 Can Lead to Increased Caloric Intake

-Meal replacement shakes also lend to the likelihood of overindulgence if not managed properly.
+Meal replacement shakes also increase the likelihood of overindulgence if not managed properly.
 This can be really problematic in shakes that taste so good they seem more like a delicious treat than a full meal replacement.

 It’s easy to open up a replacement shake and quickly drink it without giving much thought to the many calories you’ve now added to your daily routine.
 You should always keep track of the calories you consume from meal replacement shakes and try to offset any overindulgence with physical activity or smaller meals during the day.